 How Long Do Bengal Tigers Live In Captivity

 - The maximum age of Bengal tigers in captivity is 18 to 20 years.

 - Very few of them reach beyond the age of 25.

 - Bengal tigers are one of the few wild animals species that flourish and thrive well in captivity.

 - As White Tigers are extinct in the wild, there is uncertainty about their lifespan in the wild.

-- White tigers are the descendants of bengal tigers, so there is high possibility that they have lifespan like Bengal tigers.
+- White tigers are the descendants of Bengal tigers, so there is a high possibility that they have a lifespan like Bengal tigers.

-- In spite of that, some of the scientists believe that White tigers could have long age in the wild than Bengal tigers.
+- Despite that, some of the scientists believe that White tigers could have been long ago in the wild than Bengal tigers.

 - However, the average lifespan of white tigers is considered to be 10 to 12 years in the wild.

 How Long Do White Tigers Live In Captivity